Valkryst/Schillsaver/README.md

 		* Assume that the above is all on a single line.
 It has been split up to fit the format of this document.

-* **Delete Source File When Enc**:
-	* Whether or not to delete the original file after encoding.

-	* So, for example, if I was encoding schill.txt into an mkv video, it would delete schill.txt after schill.mkv is created.

-	* Ex:
-		* *"Delete Source File When Enc": false*

-* **Delete Source File When Dec**:
-	* Whether or not to delete the original file after decoding.

-	* So, for example, if I was decoding schill.mkv into an mkv video, it would delete schill.mkv after schill.txt is created.

-	* Ex:
-		* *"Delete Source File When Dec": false*

-* **Show Splash Screen**:
-	* Whether or not to show the splash screen on startup.

-	* This serves absolutley no purpose, so you can just disable it.

-	* Ex:
-		* *"Show Splash Screen": true*

-* **Splash Screen File Path**:
-	* This is the path to splash screen image.

-	* The supported formats are jpeg, png, bmp, and wbmp.

-	* Ex - Windows:
-		* *"Splash Screen File Path": "Splash.png"*

-		* In this example, Splash.png is in the same folder as the JAR file.

-	* Ex - Windows:
-		* *"Splash Screen File Path": "C:\Schill\saver\Splash.png"*

-* **Splash Screen Display Time**:
-	* The amount of time, in milliseconds, to display the splash screen.

-	* Ex - 1 Second:
-		* *"Splash Screen Display Time": 1000*

-	* Ex - 1.5 Seconds:
-		* *"Splash Screen Display Time": 1500*

-	* Ex - 60 Seconds:
-		* "Splash Screen Display Time": 60000*

 * **Compression Commands**:
 	* The base commands to use when compressing a file before encoding.
 If